Data requests not requiring ethical approval

 - Guidelines under Section 95 of the Privacy Act 1988, NHMRC

 Applications involving Aboriginal and Torres Strait Islander people

 All applications to the Ethics Committee are required to be submitted online through EthOS.
-However, where a researcher has submitted (and had approved) a Human Research Ethics Applications (HREA) application to another Human Research Ethics Committee (HREC), then it can be submitted in EthOS to support an application to the Committee.
+However, where a researcher has submitted (and had approved) a Human Research Ethics Applications (HREA) or other ethics application to another Human Research Ethics Committee (HREC), then it can be submitted in EthOS to support an application to the Committee.